 Bindings for printed manuals

-For practical purposes, a printed document needs to stay flat on a desk.
+To be easy to use, a printed document must stay flat on a desk.
 This limits the binding that you can use.
 The basic options are explained here.

 Wire binding